 A public consultation is not a referendum and we will not be asking people to vote for one option or another.
-What we will be seeking from the consultation responses is to fully understand the impacts (positive and negative) that people believe the proposals will have, to understand issues and concerns and how they might be mitigated, and to provide an opportunity for any additional evidence, data or alternative proposals and solutions to be put forward that would meet the opportunities and challenges described in our Case for Change.
+What we will be seeking from the consultation responses is to fully understand the impacts (positive and negative) that people believe the proposals will have, to understand issues and concerns and how they might be mitigated, and to provide an opportunity for any additional evidence, data or alternative proposals or variants on the proposed options, and solutions to be put forward that would meet the opportunities and challenges described in our Case for Change.
 Feedback will be used to shape the final proposals and allow us to consider mitigating actions for any concerns that are raised.